Constraints on $f(R)$ gravity from tSZE-selected SPT galaxy clusters and weak lensing mass calibration from DES and HST: f(R) Modified gravity

 with $\Phi$ the Newtonian potential which is defined via $2\Phi = \delta g_{00}/g_{00}$.
 Combining Eqs.~\eqref{eq:EoM_fR} and \eqref{eq:poisson_eq} shows how the Poisson equation and thus the structure growth depends on the strength of the $f(R)$ gravity model

 Compared to GR the Poisson equation includes a term proportional to the Laplacian of $\delta f_R$ and thus depends directly on the strength of the model.

 The modified Poisson equation, Eq.~\eqref{eq:poisson_eq}, shows that the strength of the gravitational force depends on the environment.
-In low curvature regions, $\delta R \ll 8\pi G \delta \rho$, and consequently the $f(R)$ Poisson equation reduces to a modified Poisson equation with gravitational forces enhanced by a factor of $4/3$ compared to GR.
-In high curvature environments, the Ricci scalar $R$ is approximately $ 8\pi G \delta \rho$ and thus Eq.~\eqref{eq:poisson_eq} corresponds to the unmodified GR Poisson equation, \ie in high-density regions $f(R)$ gravity falls back to GR.
-This property of driving $f_R \to 0$ in high-density regions is the so-called chameleon screening mechanism \cite{Khoury04}, which makes $f(R)$ gravity consistent with Solar systems tests \cite{Hu07,Burrage18}.
+In unscreened (``low curvature'') regions when $|f_R| \gg |\Phi|$ it follows that $\delta R \ll 8\pi G \delta \rho$ and consequently the $f(R)$ Poisson equation corresponds to a modified Poisson equation with gravitational forces enhanced by a factor of $4/3$ compared to GR.
+In screened (``high curvature'') environments, \ie $|f_R| \ll |\Phi|$, the Ricci scalar $R$ is approximately $ 8\pi G \delta \rho$ and thus Eq.~\eqref{eq:poisson_eq} reduces to the unmodified GR Poisson equation: in other words, in high-density regions $f(R)$ gravity falls back to GR \cite[see][for a detailed discussion]{Cataneo16,Hu07}.
+This property of driving $f_R \to 0$ in high-density regions is the so-called chameleon screening mechanism \cite{Khoury04}, which makes $f(R)$ gravity consistent with Solar systems tests \cite{Hu07,Burrage18,Fischer24}.
 The two limits show that structure growth in $f(R)$ gravity is environment-dependent in contrast to GR.

 In this paper, we adopt the widely used and studied Hu \& Sawicki model \cite{Hu07}

 with $m^2 = \Omega_\mathrm{m} H^2_0$, $H_0$ the Hubble constant and the free parameters $n$, $c_1$, $c_2$.
 In the high curvature regime we have $c_2^{1/n}R/m^2 \gg 1$ and Eq.~\eqref{eq:fR_Hu07} is approximately given by